cyrilletuzi/eslint-plugin-angular-modern/README.md

 ### Standalone preset

-Coming soon, a set of rules checking a project is not using NgModules.
+Coming soon, a set of rules enforcing a project to not use NgModules.

 ## Experimental rules